cyschneck/History-Survival-Guide/README.md

 **Constructing a Base Plate**

 Base plate includes the position of the Tropic of Cancer, Tropic of Capricorn, and the Equator in three concentric circles.
-The position of each circle is due to the obliquity of the planet
+The position of each circle is due to the obliquity of the planet and over time the obliquity of Earth can shift

 Corrected for obliquities between 0°-89.99° (undefined at 90°) when radius of base plate is 1